ex-io/exio-node/README.md

 [![Build Status](https://travis-ci.org/ex-io/exio-node.svg?branch=master)](https://travis-ci.org/ex-io/exio-node)
 [![Coverage Status](https://img.shields.io/coveralls/github/ex-io/exio-node/master.svg)](https://coveralls.io/github/ex-io/exio-node?branch=master)

 This project contains a minimal client library that wraps ex.io's API.
-In addition, it also contains a command-line utility that you can use to drive the client library.
+In addition, it contains a command-line utility that you can use to drive the client library.
+This is intended to demonstrate basic API usage.

 ### Library Usage